opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Enable access control for connectors

-When set to `true`, requires an access key when making a connection to Amazon SageMaker or Hugging Face.
+When set to `true`, allows admins to control access and permissions to the connector API using `backend_roles`.

 ### Setting